patriciogonzalezvivo/ofxInteractiveSurface/README.md

 #ofxInteractiveSurface#
 #### by [Patricio Gonzalez Vivo](http://www.patriciogonzalezvivo.com)

-Width this addon you can make any planar surface into a interactive ( multiTouch & gestures reactive) surface  m let you match planar using a KinectSensor.
+Width this addon you can make interactive ( multiTouch & gestures reactive) surfaces using a KinectSensor.
+Note: For best results face the kinect directly to the surface and align the proyecto to it.

 ## Components